Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Method

-The trained GMF estimator and decoder will be used in the prediction process for the final joint moment estimation.
-As shown in Fig. \ref{overview} - Prediction, using the joint kinematics as input, the GMF is obtained by the fast GMF estimator, which is then combined with user body parameters to be decoded into the predicted joint moment:
+The trained GMF estimator and decoder will be used in the estimation process for the final joint moment estimation.
+As shown in Fig. \ref{overview} - Model deployment, using the joint kinematics as input, the GMF is obtained by the fast GMF estimator, which is then combined with user body parameters to be decoded into the predicted joint moment: